percona/k8spsmdb-docs/docs/debug.md

 # Initial troubleshooting

-Percona Operator for MongoDB uses [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage options for the various components of the cluster.
+Percona Operator for MongoDB uses [Custom Resources  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage options for the various components of the cluster.

 * `PerconaServerMongoDB` Custom Resource with Percona Server for MongoDB options (it has handy `psmdb` shortname also),